sergiventosa/ts-PWS/README.md

    sac is installed.
 For example, in bash this can be defined as:
    export SACDIR=/opt/sac
    Change "/opt/sac" to your current sac directory if necessary.
- * When available, OpenMP is used to speed up computations.
+ * OpenMP is used to speed up computations.
+When OpenMP is not available, use "make -f makefile_NoOpenMP".

 Warming up
 ----------